Is it the Right Time for Your Maldives Holiday?

 Another important step to be taken before preparing for your holiday is to check whether the resort you would like to go provides easy access from Velana international airport, given that also transports within the archipelago may still be not fully operational.

 During this period, most travel agents are aware of the fast-changing circumstances countries could face and usually provide packages with flexible travel dates.
-However, it is worth double-checking this point: at the moment, Maldives government plans to reopen in July, the latest dates are October this year, depending on the evolving situation.
+However, it is worth double-checking this point: at the moment, the government plans to reopen in July, the latest dates are October this year, depending on the evolving situation.
 Therefore, if reopening dates shift further in time, it is extremely important to make sure you can reschedule your holiday.

 As an alternative to travel agencies, you can also book your holiday by contacting directly the resorts.
 Maldives with its amazing beaches, crystal-clear sea, lush nature and friendly people is looking forward to welcome you again!
 Now is the right time to start preparing for your holiday in the Maldives.